-Institutional and individual investors are increasingly using ESG screening criteria to determine whether certain equity securities such as our common stock should be included in their investment portfolios, although certain states are resisting using ESG criteria.
-In recent years, a growing number of investors, regulators, self-regulatory organizations and other stakeholders have expressed an interest in setting often-ambitious ESG goals and to require the provision of new and more robust disclosure and implementation of such goals, including progress toward the goals and other matters of interest to ESG stakeholders.
-In response, we may voluntarily elect or be required to adopt strategies, policies, or procedures related to ESG matters, in response to new rules or regulations, external pressures or otherwise.
-Any efforts we may undertake to accomplish and accurately report on ESG goals and objectives could present numerous material operational, financial, legal and other risks, any of which could have a material negative impact, including on our reputation and stock price.
+In recent years, institutional and individual investors focused on ESG screening criteria to determine whether certain equity securities such as our common stock should be included in their investment portfolios, although certain states are resisting using ESG criteria.
+A growing number of investors, regulators, self-regulatory organizations and other stakeholders have expressed an interest in setting often-ambitious ESG goals and to require the provision of new and more robust disclosure and implementation of such goals, including progress toward the goals and other matters of interest to ESG stakeholders.
+However, in January 2024, two large financial firms, JP Morgan Asset Management and State Street Global Advisors, retreated from the Climate Action 100+ investor compact, which launched in 2017 as a collaborative investor group working to influence large corporate emitters of greenhouse gasses to commit to net zero targets and introduce climate-related governance and disclosure processes.
+Further, it is reported investors pulled a total of \$13 billion out of ESG-focused investment funds during the 2023 fiscal year.
+In December 2023, House Republicans subpoenaed BlackRock and State Street Global Advisors, requesting documents and communications relating to their respective advancement of ESG policies in connection with an ongoing investigation into current antitrust laws

+While the large financial firms' exit from ESG initiatives may spark a larger trend of stepping away from ESG-related investment decisions, it is uncertain how the market at large will respond.
+If we decide to report any of the Company's ESG-related efforts, goals, or objectives, we could be presented with numerous material operational, reputational, financial, legal and other risks, any or all of which could have a material negative impact, including on our reputation and stock price.
 For example, any ESG objectives or policies we implement, be it in response to new laws, regulations or rules (including any that may in the future be implemented by the SEC or Nasdaq), actions taken by self-regulatory organizations, investors or other stakeholders, or otherwise, could cause us to expend significant capital and human resources and/or divert management's attention from central operational matters.
 Further, any failure by us to accurately disclose and effectively carry out ESG undertakings, which may include forward-looking proposals based on assumptions and subject to factors beyond our control, could expose us to reputational harm, government enforcement or private litigation, and stock price and volume volatility.